kevinzaft/KzBot2.0/KzBot2.0/bin/Debug/README_Set_Up.txt

 EDIT: ONLY WORKS WITH WIDESCREEN MONITORS RN (16:9) RATIO.
 Working on fix for non-widescreen things
 	-Implimented All resolution(16:9) fix.
 Need more testing.
 Recommened to stay with 1280x720.

+NEW: added config file (KzBot2.exe.config) so users can customize stuff (change the "value" in the "key"s to what you want)

 1) Must be using NOX on 1280x720 resolution on Windows -Sometimes NOX doesnt actually use 1280x720 even if you select it and click apply.
 If this is the case, apply a different res and change it back to 1280x720